Written by

 What are the most common symptoms of nephrotoxicity?

-What medications cause a high bun creatinine level?
+What medications cause a high BUN creatinine level?

-What is the standard nephrotoxicity treatment approach?
+What is the recommended nephrotoxicity treatment?

 References